CynicalJedi/DAOC-UI-Chooser/README.md

 This typically means copying "custom" to "C:\Program Files (x86)\Electronic Arts\Dark Age of Camelot\ui"

+In the character selection screen choose Options > Interface > Custom Skin.

 ## Choosing Options

 Once installed run the "OptionsChooser.exe" from the custom UI directory.